Update 2021: See our more up-to-date page on how to get involved with our community

 This means you don’t need to worry about getting favours back to break even.
 Just helping someone else is already impactful.
 This unleashes far more opportunities to work together, that just wouldn’t be worth it in a community where people don’t share one another’s aims as much.
 And because there are so many ways we can help each other, this lets us achieve far more.
 (Technically transaction costs and principal-agent problems are dramatically reduced.)

 Earning to give can actually be an example of that kind of collaboration.
 In the early days of 80,000 Hours, Benjamin and Matt had to choose between running the organisation and earning to give.
-We realised that Matt had higher earning potential, and Ben would be better at running the organisation.
-In part, this is why Ben became the CEO, and Matt became our first major donor, as well as a seed funder for several other organisations.
+We realised that Matt had higher earning potential, and Benjamin would be better at running the organisation.
+In part, this is why Benjamin became the CEO, and Matt became our first major donor, as well as a seed funder for several other organisations.

 The alternative would have been to for both to earn to give, in which case, 80,000 Hours wouldn’t have existed.
 Or, both could have worked at 80,000 Hours, in which case it would have taken us much longer to fundraise (and the other organisations wouldn’t have benefited).